Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Optimization-based Disentangling Algorithm

-Finally, the OBD is completed by sweeping over MPS bonds from qubit 1 to $N$, identifying the optimal Clifford gate for each qubit pair.
-These sweeps continue until convergence, resulting in a disentangling Clifford circuit $U_\mathcal{D}$ in a stair-step pattern.
+Finally, the OBD is completed by sweeping over the CMPS from qubit 1 to $N$, identifying the optimal Clifford gate for each qubit pair.
+These sweeps continue until convergence, resulting in a disentangling Clifford circuit $\mathcal{D}$ in a stair-step pattern~\cite{Lami2024b,Qian2024,Qian2024b,Mello2024,huang2024nonstabilizer,fux2024disentangl}.